-Lars Tenglin will enter his third season as an assistant javelin coach for the men's and women's track and field team at Wheaton College during the 2017-18 academic year.
+Lars Tenglin will enter his fourth season as an assistant javelin coach for the men's and women's track and field team at Wheaton College during the 2018-19 academic year.

 Tenglin came to Wheaton College after a one-year stint as assistant throws coach at the University of North Dakota where he worked with both the men and women’s javelin throwers.